Check our website regularly for updates. Don’t miss an opportunity to let your voice be heard.

 A Voice for Healthy Forests! published four times each year is a joint newsletter of Vermont Woodlands and Vermont Tree Farm.
 It’s really more like a magazine than a newsletter, printed in full color and filled with articles of interest.
-The publication includes regular features from one of our Officers as well as Executive Director Kathleen Wanner.
-Other regular contributors are Keith Thompson and Elizabeth Spinney from VT Dept. of Forests, Parks and Recreation with updates on forest health and invasive species, respectively.
-Interested in birds and other wildlife… John Buck and Steve Hagenbuch of Audubon VT write about the many species that call Vermont home.
-Tree Farm takes the spotlight with news from the national stage, book reviews, inspector and tree farmer recognition.
-Each issue is filled with beautiful color photos as well and delivered direct to your mailbox in March, June, September, and November.
+The publication includes regular features from our President and Executive Director.
+Other regular contributors come from VT Dept. of Forests, Parks and Recreation with updates on forest health and invasive species, Audubon VT discussing birds and other wildlife, the Vermont Tree Farm Committee sharing news from the national stage, book reviews, plus inspector and tree farmer recognition.
+Each issue is filled with beautiful color photos as well and delivered direct to your mailbox in March, June, September, and December.

 Filled with feature articles from members, tree farmers, partners, and professionals.